 Google Analytics isn’t just for knowing how much traffic your website is getting, your top pages, and how your traffic sources and marketing efforts are performing.
 Nope.
 There is an even better use for it!

 It’s also really important to use it to help improve your website – so it converts many more visitors into sales, leads or subscribers.
-But unfortunately Google Analytics can be a little daunting at times, particularly with seemingly endless reports to check out and analyze.
+But unfortunately Google Analytics can be a little daunting at times, particularly with seemingly endless reports to analyze.
 Where should you start for best results?

 Check the landing pages report for pages with high bounce rates and low conversion rates